 Sales Proposal/Pitch Deck

 Create unique and bespoke sales proposals with eye-catching business presentations.
 Include your branding and edit to suit your audience.
-Make sure your pitch gets noticed with amazing features such as polling, Q&A and brainstorming, then complete the captivation with highly visual slides.
+Make sure your pitch gets noticed with amazing features such as polling, Q&A, and brainstorming, and then complete the captivating with highly visual slides.

 Brainstorming Ideas

-Use good old-fashioned brainstorming, with a modern twist to get ideas flowing.
-Start with an icebreaker or game to get your team energised and their brains active.
+Use a good old-fashioned brainstorming session, with a modern twist to get ideas flowing.
+Start with an icebreaker game to get your team energised and their brains active.
 The closer the group feels to each other, the more likely they are to share their ideas.